Therapeutic Interventions For PTSD: How To Find Relief From Trauma

 Medically reviewed by Andrea Brant, LMHC

-Post-traumatic stress disorder (PTSD) is often misunderstood in popular media and society.
-However, the prevalence of this condition is significant, with six out of every 100 people experiencing PTSD at some point in their lives.
+Post-traumatic stress disorder (PTSD) is often misunderstood in popular media and broader society—even though the prevalence of this condition is significant, with six out of every 100 people experiencing PTSD at some point in their lives.
 If you've experienced any traumatic event, you may be at risk of PTSD.
-Understanding the symptoms of this condition and the most effective research-backed treatment options may help you decide how to move forward and reduce the adverse impacts of PTSD.
+Understanding the symptoms of this condition and the most effective, research-backed therapeutic interventions for PTSD may help you decide how to move forward and reduce the adverse impacts of this condition.

 Getty